 SQL Data Warehouse uses the XACT_STATE() function to report a failed transaction using the value -2.
-This means that the transaction has failed and is marked for rollback only
+This value means the transaction has failed and is marked for rollback only.

-For example, in SQL Server you might see a transaction that looks like this:
+For example, in SQL Server you might see a transaction that looks like the following:

 SET NOCOUNT ON; DECLARE @xact_state smallint = 0; BEGIN TRAN BEGIN TRY DECLARE @i INT; SET @i = CONVERT(INT,'ABC'); END TRY BEGIN CATCH SET @xact_state = XACT_STATE(); SELECT ERROR_NUMBER() AS ErrNumber , ERROR_SEVERITY() AS ErrSeverity , ERROR_STATE() AS ErrState , ERROR_PROCEDURE() AS ErrProcedure , ERROR_MESSAGE() AS ErrMessage ; IF @@TRANCOUNT > 0 BEGIN PRINT 'ROLLBACK'; ROLLBACK TRAN; END END CATCH; IF @@TRANCOUNT >0 BEGIN PRINT 'COMMIT'; COMMIT TRAN; END SELECT @xact_state AS TransactionState;

-You will also not get the output of the ERROR_* functions.
+You won't get the output of the ERROR_* functions.